 Is Clickbait Ever Okay?
 (7 Clickbait Examples)

 It’s a word with such negative connotations, but are there examples of positive uses of clickbait?
-In this post, we’ll have a look at what clickbait is, whether it is always bad, and (spoiler alert) show you how you could use it for good with seven examples.
+In this post, we’ll take a look at what clickbait is and whether it is always bad, and (spoiler alert) we’ll show you how you could use it for good with seven examples.

 What Is Clickbait?